khaledRoushdy/Ebo/README.md

 ```
 ## Data driven using excel
-If you want to read your data that are stored in a excel file ,then your excel sheet should look like this
+If you want to read your data that are stored in excel file then your excel sheet should look like this
 [![excelPic.png](https://i.postimg.cc/L4NZs4Py/excelPic.png)](https://postimg.cc/Wtq4WvXr)

-To get the data from the excel you can get using ExcelTestParser api which has 3 methods  <br />
+To get the data from the excel you can get it using ExcelTestParser API which has 3 methods  <br />
 GetCellValue() which return a specific cell value.  <br />
 GetSpecificTestCase() which returns a specific test case.  <br />
 GetAllTestCases() which returns all the test cases.  <br />